Modernist collages for Penguin Crime

 Ed McBain wrote over fifty police-procedural novels set in New York’s fictional 87th precinct.
 They were immensely popular in the 1950s and 60s.
 The name Ed McBain was one of the pseudonyms of prolific author Salvatore Lombino who is probably best known as Evan Hunter, screenwriter of Alfred Hitchcock’s The Birds.

-Alan Spain worked at Penguin for almost two decades and was assistant to art director Germano Facetti, later becoming non-fiction art director during the 1970s.
+Alan Spain, designer and art director, worked at Penguin for almost two decades.
+He was assistant to art director Germano Facetti, later becoming non-fiction art director during the 1970s.
+He is not well enough known.
 He designed the smart covers you see here in 1963-4 and they are the essence of European modernism in Penguin’s Marber-grid period.
-They stand alongside Romek Marber’s own Crime series collages and photographs from 1962 for sheer experimental freedom and energy.
+They stand alongside Romek Marber’s own Crime series collages from 1962 for sheer experimental freedom and energy.

-The series is both varied and unified.
+The series is both unified and varied.
 Spain’s inventiveness gives the offbeat layouts plenty of differences but he locks them into a single identity.
-He uses black & white photos for documentary effect then contrasts them with the smaller figures in popping red and green.
-They have an effect of immediacy, like a newspaper article or police report.
+He uses black & white photos for documentary effect then contrasts them with the smaller shapes in popping red and green.
+The angled and off-centre and shapes, combined with the rhythmic lettering, makes me think of modern jazz.
+And they have an effect of immediacy, like a newspaper article or police report.